Updated on June 29, 2021

 You’ll most likely have to estimate costs such as personal care items, clothing, and transportation, at least at first.
+Choose a tracking method that you’ll stick to – whether that’s an app or a simple spreadsheet – to keep yourself organized.
 Once school begins and you have a clearer idea of what you’re spending in those categories, you can go back and adjust your budget.

 Along with listing your expenses, make a list of your funding or income sources.
 Do you plan on working while in school, or saving money from jobs over summer or winter break?
 Be sure to include any sources of financial aid in your budget, provided you know what they are.

 Even if you don’t think you’ll qualify for financial aid, it’s worth applying for it, and it’s worth noting that some schools may require you to complete the FAFSA.
 The U.S. Department of Education gives out more than $120 billion in financial aid each year, to around 13 million students.
 States also often have their own financial aid programs, as do many schools.
 From grants and scholarships to work-study or student loans, it’s likely that there’s a financial aid option out there for you.

 In addition to seeking out financial aid from your state or the federal government, as well as financial aid from your school, it can be worthwhile to apply for any scholarships you’re eligible for.
 You can keep applying for scholarships throughout your college career to keep the cost of school down.

 Some schools offer merit-based scholarships to students automatically, based on factors such as GPA and SAT or ACT scores.
 Private organizations also award scholarships.
 A few sources of scholarship money worth checking out include:

 - Churches or religious organizations

 We also offer scholarships for members who are high school students.